carlosveloso/aq2_site/README.md

 server {
  listen 80 ;

- server_name aq2chile.cl www.aq2chile.cl;
+ server_name example.com;

- root /www/aq2_site/app/webroot;
- index index.html index.php;
+ root /public_html/aq2_site/app/webroot; # Change this but be sure to keep it routed to your cake webroot index index.html index.php;

  location / {